dart-lang/site-www/src/_guides/language/language-tour.md

 Note that the function's body doesn't need to use the Future API.
 Dart creates the Future object if necessary.

+If your function doesn't return a useful value, make its return type `Future<void>`.

+{% comment %}
+PENDING: add example here

+Where else should we cover generalized void?
+{% endcomment %}

 <a id="await-for"></a>